-Electrical 101 — What Every Canadian Homeowner Should Know
+Electrical 101 — What Every Homeowner Should Know

 Understand common electrical issues, when it's safe to DIY vs. call a pro, panel upgrade basics, EV charger requirements, and how to choose the right electrician.